Canon 30D vs Sony RX10 III

 Studio photographers will appreciate that the Canon 30D (unlike the RX10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The RX10 III is a recent model that features in the current product line-up of Sony.
-In contrast, the 30D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 30D was succeeded by the Canon 40D.
+Both the 30D and the RX10 III have been discontinued, but can regularly be found used on ebay.
+The 30D was replaced by the Canon 40D, while the RX10 III was followed by the Sony RX10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 30D and the Sony RX10 III?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better low-light sensitivity: Requires less light for good images (0.6 stops ISO advantage).

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.